atais/medibot/README.md

 # Medibot

+Exploring AI-assisted programming by interacting with online services using Python.
-Trying to automate search process in Medicover
+The project experiments with automation of the search process in Medicover.

 ## Inspired on